Can I Use Niacinamide After An AHA/BHA Peel?

 Using multiple serums and peels seems to be the solution for pairing different ingredients into a skincare routine.

-Knowing what products to pair with certain skincare treatments, like an AHA/BHA peel, which is a chemical exfoliant.
+Knowing what products to pair with specific skincare treatments, like an AHA/BHA peel, which is a chemical exfoliant.

-It is essential to ensure you avoid irritation and instead achieve the skincare results you desire.
+It is essential to avoid irritation and achieve the skincare results you desire.

-A product like niacinamide can do just the job to enhance and deliver benefits, while still being gentle on the skin.
+A product like niacinamide can do just the job of enhancing and delivering benefits, while still being gentle on the skin.

 However, can you use niacinamide after using an AHA/BHA peel?

-Yes, niacinamide is an ingredient that works well with many other skincare ingredients, including AHAs and BHAs.
-Spacing out the application timing of each will help to avoid any possible skin irritation, while allowing each product to fully absorb into the skin to deliver the best results.
+Yes, niacinamide is compatible with many other skincare ingredients, including AHAs and BHAs.
+Spacing out the application timing of each will help avoid any possible skin irritation while allowing each product to absorb into the skin to deliver the best results.

-Below, we’ll discuss in depth what niacinamide is, how it works with AHAs and BHAs, what ingredients to pair with it, as well as what ingredients to avoid using with it.
+Below, we’ll discuss in depth what niacinamide is, how it works with AHAs and BHAs, which ingredients to pair with it, and which to avoid.

 What Is Niacinamide?